System Design Space

 medium

-Prometheus matters not only as a de facto standard, but as a very legible monitoring architecture where the strengths and the limits of the pull model are easy to see.
+Prometheus matters not only as a de facto standard, but as a legible monitoring architecture where the strengths and limits of pull-based collection are easy to see.

-In real operations, this chapter helps you think about jobs, targets, service discovery, recording rules, and alerting as one connected system instead of a pile of unrelated YAML fragments.
+In real operations, this chapter helps treat scrape jobs, targets, service discovery, recording rules, and alerting rules as one connected system instead of a pile of unrelated YAML fragments.

-In interviews and engineering discussions, it is especially useful when you need to explain why Prometheus is great for baseline cloud-native monitoring yet does not always solve long retention or global scale on its own.
+In interviews and engineering discussions, it helps explain why Prometheus is great for baseline cloud-native monitoring yet does not solve long retention or global scale by itself.

 Practical value of this chapter